Who Is Carla Hall?

 Carla Hall Restaurant

-She launched a Kickstarter campaign where she raised $264,703 that exceeded her $250,000 goal from 1550 backers for the opening of her restaurant in 2014.
+She launched a Kickstarter campaign where she raised $264,703 which exceeded her $250,000 goal from 1550 backers for the opening of her restaurant in 2014.
 Carla Hall’s Southern Kitchen opened on June 17, 2016, in Brooklyn, New York.
 The restaurant later closed in August 2017.

 Carla Hall’s Net Worth